List of banks in Hong Kong: Incorporated outside Hong Kong

-Asset size
+Total assets

 Due to the lack of publicly available financial disclosures specific to their Hong Kong branches, certain overseas banks are excluded from this list.
 These institutions do not publish separate financial statements for their Hong Kong operations.
 As a result, their asset data has not been included.
 Examples of such banks include Hong Leong Bank Hong Kong Branch, Chugoku Bank Hong Kong Branch, Chiba Bank Hong Kong Branch, and Bank Negara Indonesia Hong Kong Branch.